 Rob Smith, musician and teacher, arrived in New Orleans in 2016 after years of playing drums, steel drum, marimba, and percussion in Philadelphia and the Florida Keys.
 Having studied with some of the greatest drummers of our time (Joe Morello, Jimmy Cobb, John Riley, Mike Clark), Rob has fashioned a unique style that crosses over many genres.
 Rob is also an online teacher for Rutgers University, Camden County College and in his own private practice teaching drums, percussion, and piano as well as classes in Music Theory, Music History, World Music and Music Appreciation.
 Rob is proud to be part of Rhythm and Rain and looks forward to night after night of music, fun, and butt darts.

 Tim plays the zendrum for Rhythm & Rain.
 He is originally from Indiana and has been playing at the Tropical Isle for several years.
 Before moving to the south, Tim was a percussion instructor and played in a variety of groups throughout the country.
 He is the father of two sons and grandfather to two grandsons.
-(Tim is currently on hiatus from the band.)
+(Tim is currently on hiatus from the band due to health issues.)